 Also known as the 'Roof of the World', Nepal is a lovely Himalayan country where the snow-capped mountains disappear into the clouds like stairways to heaven.
 Apart from the mountain peaks, Nepal is also a major religious hub, housing pilgrimage sites for followers of Buddhism and Hinduism.
 The crime rate is also very low, making it a very safe travel destination.
 Nepal is also the gateway to a lot of adventurous trekking trails such as Annapurna, Mount Everest, Manaslu, and Kanchenjunga.

 Generally speaking, Nepal is divided into 11 states and 5 development regions.
 However, the basic divisions are dependent on the regional elevation.
 These are - Himalayas, Kathmandu Valley, Middle Hills, Western Tarai and Eastern Tarai.

-December - March is the best time to visit Nepal
+September - Late November is the best time to visit Nepal

 Amazing climate at all times

 Rich cultural history

 Poor roads and transport infrastructure.